Category: Interior Design

 Oct

-A garden pergola extension informed by the client’s style
+An inclined timber extension informed by the client’s style

-Timber Roof Extension | Architects for Newham | East Ham, East London
+Inclined Timber Extension | Architects for Newham | East Ham, East London

 An inclined exposed timber roof structure informs the interior and extends outside to form a garden pergola extension to the South-facing terrace in East Ham.
 As well as providing a passive solar shading device to the interior the rafters create a wonderful shaded terrace overlooking the garden.
 A slight offset to the rafter lines informs the pergola orientation to shade the interior from the sun path, which align with the wide boarded engineered timber floorboards to provide a visually interesting interior.